Top Kitchen Downlight Ideas To Make Your Space Shine

 When it comes to downlights, it’s not just about choosing the right type but also ensuring they’re installed and maintained correctly.
 By following some best practices, you can maximize the benefits and longevity of these lighting fixtures.

-Spacing: One of the first considerations is how far apart to place your downlights.
+Spacing: One of the first considerations is how far apart you can place your downlights.
 A common rule is to space them approximately 1.5 to 2 feet apart for a balanced illumination.
 However, always consider the room’s size and the intensity of the lights you’re using.

 Depth: Ensure your ceiling depth can accommodate the downlights.
 Some downlights are more shallow than others, so always check beforehand.
 And remember, insulation can impact the depth needed.